Roman sites in Carmarthenshire

 Off the A482 Lampeter to Llandovery, Pumpsaint, Llanwrda SA19 8RR.

 Dolaucothi may have been the only gold mine in Britain during the Roman occupation, and there is evidence that the area was mined long before the Romans arrived.
 The Romans removed over Â½ million ton of rock leaving behind chasms and pits where they mined the gold veins.
-The Romans left in the 4th century, leaving barracks, bathhouses and other town remains.
+The Romans left in the 4th century, leaving barracks, bathhouses and other town remnants.
 Visitors today can see the underground tunnels and mining gear, plus the aqueducts that brought water to the mine.

 Llanfair-ar-y-bryn.
 On the A40 at Llandovery, Dyfed.